mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 ## Things to Note
 - Microsoft Fabric is in public preview and Data Activator is in private preview , Please read [here](https://github.com/microsoft/dataActivator/blob/main/ConsolidatedDocs.md) and [here](https://blog.fabric.microsoft.com/en-us/blog/driving-actions-from-your-data-with-data-activator/) for complete info including FAQ's , Prerequisites , performance guidelines

-- The tutorial uses NYC Green Taxi Dataset , Available [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) in Parquet format and CSV format dataset can be found Kaggle
+- The tutorial uses NYC Green Taxi Dataset , Available [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) in Parquet format and CSV format dataset can be found Kaggle , The tutorial uses CSV format , Please convert Parquet to CSV format or use csv format dataset from Kaggle

 - The tutorial uses a .NET Console app that mimics taxi Streaming device by sending sample rows from  NYC Green Taxi Dataset at preset intervals